BIOMEDICAL ENGINEERING DEGREES AND CAREERS

 Performing the complex work of biomedical engineering requires highly specialized biomedical training.
 Biomaterials, biomechanics, medical imaging, and orthopedic engineering are just a few of the specialties students can choose.

 Colleges and universities throughout the U.S. offer bachelor's, master's, and PhD programs in biomedical engineering.
 A majority of biomedical engineering positions, particularly those in research and development, require a master's degree or higher.

-According to the U.S. Bureau of Labor Statistics' 2018-19 Occupational Outlook Handbook, the median national annual salary for biomedical engineers is $85,620.
+According to the U.S. Bureau of Labor Statistics' 2021 Occupational Employment Statistics, the median national annual salary for biomedical engineers is $97,410.
 Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.